rueeazy/todo-list/README.md

 Libraries used:
 - Sortable JS

-Feature Updates:
+V2 Feature Updates:
 - Create local storage.

-Will need to create Project Factory to create Project objects that has individual tasks that belongs to it.
-And then with each update, will save Projects to local storage and load it up whenever needed.
+Will need to create Project Factory to create Project objects that has many tasks that belong to it.